 Located in Montgomery, The Governor’s House Hotel was built in 1965 as a luxury hotel by Clement Tranum Fitzpatrick.
 Fitzpatrick was a real estate developer who was best known for his development of the Governor’s House Hotel and the adjacent Governor’s Square Shopping Center on his family’s farmland.
 In addition to being a developer, he was the founder of Thermal Components, a partner in the Natural Gas appliance Company and Moody Tire Company, one of the founders of the Guilford Company, and owner of Empire-Rouse Laundry after the passing of his father-in-law, L. D. Rouse.
-Fitzpatrick also served on the board of Investors Federal Savings & Loan Association and as president of the Montgomery Chamber of Commerce.
+Fitzpatrick also served on the Board of Investors of the Federal Savings & Loan Association and as president of the Montgomery Chamber of Commerce.

 The Governor’s House Hotel featured 197 rooms, over 19,500 square feet of meeting and convention space, the Rotunda restaurant, the Filibuster Lounge, and an outdoor pool in the shape of the state of Alabama.
 Planned with all the luxuries of a private country club, they also offered outdoor activities that other hotels in the area didn’t, such as a nine-hole golf course and horseback riding.
 It played host to many prominent figures such as former Alabama governors George Wallace and Fob James who both held their campaign election parties in the Alabama Room.
 The cast and crew of the 1990 movie, The Long Walk Home, starring Whoopi Goldberg and Sissy Spacek were also guests at the hotel.

-By the 1990s, the area was in steady decline and the Governor’s House Hotel was no longer the luxurious hotel it once was.
-Amenities such as the horse stables and golf course were long gone.
-By this time as well, travelers had much better hotel options in downtown Montgomery.
+Shortly after renovations were completed, the property was put up for auction for an undisclosed reason.
 The hotel was passed around to various owners and rebranded as an economy-level motel, operating under various brands such as Motel 6 and Quality Inn & Suites.
 A Super 8 motel also operated behind the old hotel which was shuttered around the same time as the Governor’s House Hotel.
-The guest complained of mold in the rooms and a lack of safety around the property.
+Guests complained of mold in the rooms and a lack of safety around the property.
 When the hotel ultimately closed down in the early-2010s, only one-third of the building was in use.

 The property has since become an eyesore with no developers taking an interest in it due to its location.
 The Department of Revenue is currently in possession of the property due to unpaid property taxes.
 Although it’s valued at $1 million, the first person to offer a minimum of $166,000 will be able to own the Governor’s House Hotel.
 City officials have also floated the possibility of demolishing the structures themselves but budgetary constraints have prevented that from happening.